 When you buy shares in your trading account, your demat account gets credited on

 T+2 day.
 Similarly, when you sell shares your demat account gets debited on T+1

 day.
 You can look at the demat account as a bank account that holds your investments

-the equivalent number of shares will be credited to your demat account.
+of shares will be credited to your demat account.

 Where do you open a demat account?